DNS-Domain Name System

 Second-Level Domains

-Second Level Domain comes after TLDs in the DNS hierarchy.
+Second-level Domains come after TLDs in the DNS hierarchy.
 These domains are directly below the TLDs.
 The second-level domain is an important part of the DNS.
-There are no limits of the second-level domain like the TLDs.
-If the domain is available anyone can buy it.
+There are no limits to the second-level domain like the TLDs.
+If the domain is available, anyone can buy it.

 Sub-domain